markjprice/cs13net9/docs/ch09-environment-variables.md

 > In a real-world app, you might pass an argument to the console that is then used to set the process scope environment variable on startup for reading later in the process lifetime.

-5. In `Program.cs`, add statements to try to get an environment variable named `MY_PASSWORD` at all three potential scope levels, and then output them, as shown in the following code:
+5. In `Program.cs`, add statements to try to get an environment variable named `MY_SECRET` at all three potential scope levels, and then output them, as shown in the following code:
 ```cs
 string secret_key = "MY_SECRET";